New California law aims to put kids in class. Will it work?

 New California law aims to put kids in class.
 Will it work?New

 SACRAMENTO, Calif.
 (AP) — California’s governor has signed a law aiming to return public school students to classrooms.
-Gov. Gavin Newsom signed the law on Friday, a day after it passed the state Legislature by a wide margin.
-But many parents and teachers are questioning whether it will work.
+Gov. Gavin Newsom signed the law Friday as many parents and teachers question whether it will work.
 The law offers $2 billion to school districts that reopen physical classrooms by the end of March.
-It also includes another $4.6 billion for all schools to help students catch up.
-But it has no requirements for how long students must be taught in-person and many teachers’ unions are still resistant to return.
+It also includes $4.6 billion for all schools to help students catch up.
+But it has no requirements for how long students must be taught in-person, and many teachers unions are still resistant to return.
+Getting students back into classrooms has been a fraught issue nationwide, pitting politicians against powerful teachers unions.